IBM/aspera-cli/README.md

   ascli aoc admin ats access_key create --cloud=softlayer --region=eu-de --params=@json:'{"storage":{"type":"ibm-s3","bucket":"mybucket","credentials":{"access_key_id":"mykey","secret_access_key":"mysecret"},"path":"/"}}'
   ```

-  Once executed, the access key `id` and `secret`, randomly generated by the node api, is displayed: take note of it as the secrets will not be disclosed again.
+  Once executed, the access key `id` and `secret`, randomly generated by the node api, is displayed.

+  > Note: Once returned by the API, the secret will not be available anymore, so store this preciously.
+ATS secrets can only be reset by asking to IBM support.

 - Create the AoC node entity